TAPADYUTIBARAL/Tech_talks/README.md

 # Tech_talks
-Here i am discussed about extreme & wise changes in the tech areas specificaly on Automation Enginnering, Clean Energy & Cybersecurity.
+Here i am discussed about extreme & wise changes in the technology specificaly on Automation Enginnering, Clean Energy & Cybersecurity.